 The name of the target operating system for the compiled objects created by this Environment.
 This defaults to the value of HOST_OS, and the user can override it.
 Currently only set for Win32.

 TARGETS

 A reserved variable name that may not be set or used in a construction environment.
-(See "Variable Substitution," below.)
+(See the manpage section "Variable Substitution" for more information).

 TARSUFFIX

 The suffix used for tar file names.